-- Thanks to in-kind and financial donations, healthcare staff have been nourished with snacks and food since March 23, keeping their spirits and bodies energized to last through this crisis.
+- 27,000 meals served to staff on the frontlines, keeping their spirits and bodies energized through this crisis.

 - Patient experience has also been enhanced during this time with Ipads and NICview for virtual visits for families with babies in the NICU.

 - Patient comfort bags offer supplies and activities for hospital inpatients isolated from visitors.